mlaparie/yocto-utils/README.md

 # yoctofzf

-`yoctofzf` needs a description.
+`yoctofzf` needs a better description.
+But until then, here is a draft one.
 It is a Bash script to ease operations on csv files collected from Yoctopuce modules, in particular those connected to a VirtualHub-for-web: fetching, joining csv files from multiple sensors, selecting and renaming columns, replacing values, removing duplicates, viewing files, sending data files through any processing _R_ pipelines (one example is provided to generate plots, but the script accepts new pipelines).

 The interactive mode (powered by `fzf`) should be fully functional.
 The non-interactive mode, with run-time options and arguments to automate batch operations, isn't written yet.